-The already mentioned order of the Stringing equipment segment and related to the Abengoa Group that characterised the revenues of the first half of 2015 is the main reason for the decline in the sector during the first six months of 2016.
-Note, however, that the Energy Automation business, with the consolidation of recent developments in the sector of technologies for power lines, is contributing increasingly to the Group's results.
+The already mentioned order of the Stringing equipment segment related to the Abengoa Group that characterised the revenues of the first nine months of 2015 is the main reason for the decline in revenues.
+Note, however, that the Energy Automation business, with the consolidation of recent developments in the sector of technologies for power lines, is contributing increasingly in the Stringing equipment segment.